neuralsrg/neuralsrg.github.io/_talks/2025-09-22-challenge.md

 ------
 Cart additions, removals, and purchases are all item-related interactions, so we encode them in a similar way.
 Due to the high cardinality of SKU and category IDs, we apply a hashing function and map the results to an embedding table with 500,000 entries.
 To reduce collisions, we use two different hashing functions with separate seeds and concatenate the resulting embeddings.
 This technique, originally proposed by Google, is known as Multisize-Unified Embeddings.

-For other features like price, item name, and search queries—which were already tokenized by the organizers—we simply used learnable token embeddings for each token ID.
+For other features like price, item name, and search queries -- which were already tokenized by the organizers -- we simply used learnable token embeddings for each token ID.
 URL IDs were handled similarly using the multihash technique with the same embedding table.

 Sequential Encoder - training